E-r-1-c/networking-labs/01-layer2-switching/01-vlan-segmentation-and-trunking/README.md

 ## Overview

-This lab demonstrates how VLANs divide a switched network into separate Layer 2 broadcast domains and how 802.1Q trunks carry multiple VLANs between switches.
+This lab demonstrates how VLANs separate devices into different Layer 2 broadcast domains and how 802.1Q trunking allows traffic from multiple VLANs to travel across a single link between switches.

 A multi-switch topology was built with devices assigned to separate VLANs.
-The trunk links allow devices in the same VLAN to communicate across switches while keeping different VLANs isolated until Layer 3 routing is added.
+The trunk link carries multiple VLANs between the switches, allowing devices in the same VLAN to communicate while keeping different VLANs isolate duntil Layer 3 routing is added.

 ---